Fayyaz Hashmi

 Fayyaz Hashmi (1920 2011) was a Pakistani poet and screenwriter who worked both in the Indian and Pakistani film industry.

-He penned some memorable songs such as the famous nazm Aaj Jaane Ki Zid Na Karo and Tasveer teri dil mera behela nah sakegi.
+He penned some memorable songs such as the famous nazm Aaj Jaane Ki Zid Na Karo and Tasveer teri dil mera behela na sakegi.
 The latter made the singer Talat Mahmood famous in India back in 1944 and was instrumental in introducing him to the Calcutta film industry.

 A little known fact about Hashmi is that he wrote the famous 'Na tum mere na dil mera', that was sung by Kamla Jharia, among many others.
 One of the couplets from this ghazal became popular that reads: